 The area around Camden Lock was originally industrial and agricultural before the 1800s.
 It wasn’t until the early 70’s that the vacant industrial buildings were going cheap and began to be rented by artists, musicians and various workshops.
+By the early 1970s, the canal trade had ceased and in 1974 a temporary market was established.
 Soon after a weekend market began with a focus on art, clothing and food.
 It wasn’t until the mid 90’s that the three other markets were added near Chalk Farm Road.
 In the 90’s many of the areas were converted to open markets and named Camden Lock Place.

 In the 19th century when “mother’s ruin” (gin) was the painkiller of choice the area around Camden Lock was loaded with gin warehouses and distilleries.
 According to the records, a train loaded with gin left Camden every day for the far corners of the world.
 Although most of those gin palaces closed gin production is now returning to the area with the launch of Half Hitch Distillery.

 The six Camden Markets have their own distinct characteristics.
 There appear to be no limitations on what you can sell, eat or buy at the markets. from its start as 16 market traders, Camden market has grown to more than 1,000 market stalls and shops in six main markets, and small clusters of stalls in branches in courtyards and side streets.

 In 2016, Urban Markets Company acquired Camden Lock and paid between £300m and £400m for the one-acre site.
 Camden Lock Market area is set to have a £20 million makeover to transform it into a traditional arts and craft centre for Londoners.